Maleric view of the chateau!

 Bailly word in the name originates from 1630, when Firmin Le Bailly, a Parisian banker, prepared this estate for commercial development.
 In 1872, Aleide Bellot des Minières was responsible for building the chateau and reorganizing many things at Haut Bailly.

 Haut Bailly is 30 ha of vines planted on gravelly soil with a subsoil of sand and clay-gravel mix.
-Cépage is 60% C.Sauvignon, 34% Merlot, 3% C.Franc and 3% Petit Verdot, vines are on average 35% years old.
-However, 15% of these vines and particularly parcels of C.Sauvignon and Merlot in the front of the chateau, are 100+ years old.
-The vat room is equipped with 26 cement and ten stainless steel vats, alcoholic fermentation is carried out at max.
-28 degrees C, maceration time is 3.4 weeks, and the wine spends 16-18 months in 50-60% new French oak.
+Cépage is 60% C. Sauvignon, 34% Merlot, 3% C. Franc and 3% Petit Verdot, vines are on average 35 years old.
+However, 15% of these vines, particularly parcels of C. Sauvignon and Merlot in front of the chateau, are 100+ years old.
+The vat room is equipped with 26 cement and 10 stainless steel vats.
+Alcoholic fermentation is carried out at a maximum temperature of 28 degrees C, maceration time is 3 to 4 weeks, and the wine spends 16-18 months in 50-60% new French oak.

 For some unknown reason, white grape varieties have never been planted at Haut Bailly, and because of that, there's no white wine here.

-The future looks excellent for Haut Bailly, and Veronique Sanders Van Beek told me she's delighted with the 2017 vintage.
+The future looks excellent for Haut Bailly and Veronique Sanders Van Beek told me she's delighted with the 2017 vintage.

 Nine vintages are ready to be tasted - October 2017